 Mondays (If a Monday is a public holiday, then closed the following weekday）

 New Year’s Holiday (December 29 – January 3)

-Elementary / Junior high school student / 50 yen
+Elementary and junior high school student 50 yen

 Infant Free of charge